 - Caitlin Lipinski: Marketing

 Mary Ellen Bondhus

 Help the Paradise Center for the Arts by giving your time.
 There are many opportunities to volunteer for during the year, whether you just want to commit for a night or the whole year!

-For each show or event we are always looking for friendly outgoing people to help usher, open doors, assist will call, attend our concession stand, and greet patrons.
-These volunteers help us get ready prior, stay and enjoy the show, and tidy up after.
-For some shows, we also need people who would like to be a stage manager, front of house manager, and sound or light technician.
+For each show or event we are always looking for friendly outgoing people to help usher, open doors, attend our concession stand, and greet patrons.
+These volunteers help us get ready prior to, stay and enjoy the show, and tidy up after.
+For some shows, we also need people who would like to be a stage manager, front of house manager, sell merchandise, and sound or light technician.